Tom Campbell: NC facing 'code blue' medical crisis - NewsBreak

 Primary care physicians choose this specialty vital to patients’ health, but not necessarily to their own.
 Fewer than 1 in 4 new doctors make this their path.
 Those who do so value the personal relationships with patients and genuinely believe this is the best approach to improve overall health.

 I began my remarks by sounding a common note, namely that healthcare costs are too high.
-With barely 4 percent of the world’s population, our country spends almost half of the $8 trillion world healthcare expenditure.
-In 1970, the U.S. spent 6 percent of our gross domestic product on health care.
-CMS says today that is 19.7 percent — 20 cents out of every dollar of economic output.
-The per capita cost of health care is estimated to be $11,945, more than twice as much as the average industrialized nation.
+With barely four percent of the world’s population our country spends almost half of the $8 trillion world healthcare expenditure.
+In 1970, the U.S. spent 6 percent of our gross domestic product on healthcare.
+CMS says today that is 19.7 percent … 20 cents out of every dollar of economic output.
+The per capita cost of healthcare is estimated to be $11,945, more than twice as much as the average industrialized nation.
 And some 64 percent of those surveyed said they avoided or delayed medical care because of costs.

-The Robert Graham Center in Washington reports that North Carolina has almost 6,000 primary care physicians (2010 numbers) or about one family doc for every 1,633 people, well above the national average of 1 to 1,463 people.
-Our state set a goal to get closer to the national average, however population growth and the graying of our state makes this a stretch.
-The Graham Center further projects that our state will need another 1,885 primary care physicians — a 31 percent increase — by 2030.
+The Robert Graham Center in Washington reports that North Carolina has almost 6,000 primary care physicians (2010 numbers) or about 1 family doc for each 1,633 people, well above the national average of 1 to 1,463 people.
+Our state set a goal to get closer to the national average, however population growth and they greying of our state makes this a stretch.
+The Graham Center further projects that our state will need another 1,885 — a 31 percent increase — primary care physicians by 2030.

 It’s a gross understatement to say we need to dramatically increase the number of primary care physicians.
 Medical schools at East Carolina, Campbell and UNC are putting renewed emphasis on family medicine in rural areas by increasing the number of med school acceptances from students from rural areas, anticipating the doctors will return home to practice.
 More funding for scholarships for family med students pledging to practice in rural areas is needed to dramatically relieve shortages.